tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 In order to do so, the *prover* $ \mathcal{P} $ convinces the *verifier* $ \mathcal{V} $ that it has a commitment to the remaining coefficients of $ t(X) $, namely $ t_1,t_2 \in \mathbb Z_p $ by checking the value of $ t(X) $ at a random point $ x \in \mathbb Z_p^* $.
 This is illustrated in Figure&nbsp;5.

 <p align="center"><img src="sources/Protocol-2b-part-b.png" width="655" /></p>
-<div align="center"><b>Figure&nbsp;5: Bulletproofs' Protocol 2.1!
-Part B [<a href="http://web.stanford.edu/%7Ebuenz/pubs/bulletproofs.pdf" title="Bulletproofs: Short Proofs for Confidential Transactions
+<div align="center"><b>Figure&nbsp;5: Bulletproofs' Inner-Product Range Proof Part B [<a href="http://web.stanford.edu/%7Ebuenz/pubs/bulletproofs.pdf" title="Bulletproofs: Short Proofs for Confidential Transactions
 and More, Blockchain Protocol Analysis and Security Engineering 2018,
 Bünz B. et al">1</a>]</b></div>